Exclusive: U.S. prepares crackdown on Huawei's global chip supply - sources

 “I want our companies to be allowed to do business.
 I mean, things are put on my desk that have nothing to do with national security, including with chipmakers and various others.
 So we’re going to give it up, and what will happen?
 They’ll make those chips in a different country or they’ll make them in China or someplace else,” Trump said.

-Additional reporting by Mike Stone in Washington.
-Editing by Chris Sanders and Nick Zieminski
+Additional reporting by Mike Stone in Washington, Editing by Chris Sanders, Nick Zieminski and Dan Grebler